lukemorgan9/Cyclistic-Case-Study/README.md

 ### Business Task
 Identify key differences in how annual members and casual riders use Cyclistic services and use these insights to inform future marketing decisions to convert casual users into members.

+## Prepare
+At this stage I located and organised the relevant datasets which can be found here: [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html).
+I downloaded the previous 12 months of trip data (January 2024 to January 2025) and organised them into a folder.
+I then verified the reliability and credability of the data.

+The data is publically available first party data collected from a primary data source.
+It is comprehensive and the formatting is consistent.